 Types of IP Addresses – Computer Networks

-Before discussing the types of Ip Addresses, let first us understand the role of an IP address in a computer network.
+Before discussing the types of Ip Addresses, let us first understand the role of an IP address in a computer network.
 Every computer on a computer network has an address.
 The address is the IP address.
-A remote machine should use the IP address to reach the machine or computer.
+A remote machine should use the IP address to reach the device or computer.

 This is the most common type of address.
-We all have the experience to work with the unicast IP address type in our daily life.
+We all have experience working with the unicast IP address type daily.
 In unicast IP addresses, communication is one-to-one.
-This means, that if a packet is sent with a unicast IP address in the destination, only one host on the computer network will process it, as a unicast address is unique across the LAN.
+This means that if a packet is sent with a unicast IP address in the destination, only one host on the network will process it, as a unicast address is unique across the LAN.
 An IP interface is associated with a Unicast IP address.

 An example of a unicast address type is any address of the public webserver.
-When you type a URL, after DNS lookup, an HTTP request will be processed by the webserver IP address only.
+When you type a URL, after DNS lookup, the web server IP address will only process an HTTP request.

 Multicast Ip Address:

 As the name suggests, in multicast IP address type.
-There can be one-to-many, communication.
-In a scenario, where a packet needs to send to a group of remote machines.
-The network uses a multicast address type in the destination address of the message.
-If a remote machine wants to receive a multicast message.
+There can be one-to-many communication in a scenario where a packet needs to send to a group of remote machines.
+The network uses a multicast address type in the message’s destination address.
+Suppose a remote device needs to receive a multicast message.
 The machine has to subscribe to the multicast address.

-For example, if there are a total of 10 machines on the LAN.
-Only five machines have been subscribed to a multicast IP.
-When a host sends the message to the multicast IP address, only 5 machines will process the message.
+For example, if there are ten machines on the LAN.
+Only five devices have been subscribed to a multicast IP.
+When a host sends the message to the multicast IP address, only five machines will process the message.
 Others will silently discard it.

 Broadcast Ip Address:

 In a Broadcast IP address type, all host receives the same message.
 This is a one-to-all type of communication.
-A single host sends the message and all other hosts on LAN processes.
-A broadcast IP has all 1’s in the Host part.
-For example, if we have a class C type of LAN 192.168.1.1/24, then the broadcast IP will be 192.168.1.255.
+A single host sends the message, and all other hosts on the LAN receive it.
+A broadcast IP has all 1 in the Host part.
+For example, if we have a class C type of LAN 192.168.1.1/24, the broadcast IP will be 192.168.1.255.
 The broadcast address can also be 255.255.255.255.255.
-When a machine on a network uses to send the packet to all, it uses 255.255.255.255 in the destination IP address of a message header.
+When a machine on a network sends the packet to all, it uses 255.255.255.255 in the destination IP address of a message header.

 Check Unicast, Multicast, and Broadcast IP addresses:

-Till now we have studied the various types of IP addresses.
-This section will demonstrate how we can check the various IP addresses of a Linux machine.
-How we can add/remove the Linux machine to a broadcast IP address.
+Till now, we have studied the various types of IP addresses.
+This section will demonstrate how we can check the different IP addresses of a Linux machine.
+How can we add/remove the Linux machine to a broadcast IP address?

 After login into the machine, we can see the ethernet configuration.

 Above the multicast address is 224.0.0.1.
-If we want to disable the multicasting following is the sequence.
+If we want to turn off the multicasting, the following is the sequence.

 [root@CentOS_6_64-155 ~]# ifconfig eth8 -multicast